Estimated reading time: 9 minutes

-In the executive boards that I observed, I noticed that not everybody has a say.
+I noticed that not everybody has a say in the executive boards I observed.
 Some are there for a statistic or to listen and convey the official message to their department.

-In addition, to be present (diversity), we need to pay attention that welcomes and give a voice to all people that we have invited.
+In addition, to be present (diversity), we need to pay attention to welcoming and giving a voice to all people we have invited.
 This is inclusion, and it is required for the actual value of innovation to be experienced.

-The point is that these diverse options and voices are required to come to balanced, complete and wise decisions, as Janet Foutty, Executive Chair of the Board of Deloite US says it so well:
+The point is that these diverse options and voices are required to come to balanced, complete and wise decisions, as Janet Foutty, Executive Chair of the Board of Deloitte US, says it so well:

 “Diversity is having a variety of voices and people in the conversation and inclusion is an environment where all those voices really can be heard.
 We could have very diverse boards but still not get to better answers and better outcomes for organizations and our society unless we create a really inclusive boardroom and inclusive governance.”